 There are different ways of doing this.
 Your website host may do this for you.
+You could use the All-in-One WP Migration plugin to make an export file of your site.
 Alternatively, you could use a WordPress plugin or a service like CodeGuard.

 Be sure to get backups of your database, themes and plugins.
 That way when you do update to WordPress 5, you can roll back if it doesn’t work.

 Right now we’re using what WordPress thinks of as the classic WordPress editor.
 The Gutenberg editor is available as a plugin.

 As an aside, Gutenberg currently has over 500,000 active installations.
 Its rating is 2.5 stars out of 5.
 That’s not a very encouraging score for a system that’s soon going to be the default editor of WordPress!